mintproject/mic/docs/model_configuration/08-step6.md

-## Step 6: Prepare, build, and run your Docker Image
 Now that your component is ready, let’s edit and build the Docker image that will capture the dependencies of your component.

 By typing `mic encapsulate step6`, MIC will attempt to build and test the resultant image, running your component.
 For example, for our SWAT example you should see the following on your terminal: